P-Drop/Mean-Variance-Standard-Deviation-Calculator/README.md

 This is a proyect for the course Data Analysis with Python on freeCodeCamp.

-Proyect's intructions can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/mean-variance-standard-deviation-calculator
+Proyect's instructions can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/mean-variance-standard-deviation-calculator